Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

 - `.xo` file (RTL Kernel)
 ![Missing Image:KernelDir](images/mixing-c-rtl-kernels_kernel_dir_structure.PNG)

 Since the project already includes the host code, you must delete the generated `host_example.cpp` file.
-To do this right-click the `host_example.cpp` file, and select **delete**.
+To do this right-click the `host_example.cpp` file and select **delete**.

 ### Add New Kernel to Binary Container